Beautiful and functional garden shed ideas

-By removing the door and a wall of your shed, you can create a look that almost feels like an open bar.
-Hang your tools neatly on display and create easy access.
+Open-plan can also apply to the shed.
+Remove the door and a wall of your shed.
+This will create a look that feels like an open bar.
+You can hang your tools neatly and create easy access.
 An open-concept shed is a unique take on the garden shed aesthetic.

 Idea #3: The backyard barn

-The backyard barn makes perfect sense for storage, holding all your essentials just like a real barn!
-If you aren't storing much, this could also be a functional space that adds class to your outdoor area.
-Who wouldn't comment on the mini barn sitting in your backyard?
-If your outdoor area is small, you can scale down the size of the "barn" to suit.
+The backyard barn looks perfect for storage, holding all your essentials just like a real barn!
+If you aren’t storing much, this could also be a functional and eye-catching space.
+Who wouldn’t comment on the mini barn sitting in your backyard?
+If your outdoor area is small, you can scale down the size of the “barn” to suit.

 Idea #4: The keep-it-small shed

-This small backyard shed is a minimalist approach to a DIY garden shed.
-Still a handy storage facility, the classic design is not only functional but also a great element to have in a backyard setting.
-Keep the shed sleek and modern to disguise it from looking like an ordinary shed.
+This small backyard shed brings a minimalist approach to your outdoor oasis.
+Still a handy storage facility, this classic design is functional and a great element to have in your backyard.
+Keep things sleek and modern in your space to disguise it from looking like an ordinary shed.

 Idea #5: A shed with a matching fence

-Matching wood elements are always a winner in design.
-A matching fence around your shed is a great way to create storage without making things look like an obvious storage shed.
-The mini house out the back of your yard is exactly that!
-You can even couple this as a playhouse for the kids; just make sure you aren't keeping any sharp or dangerous gardening tools in there.
+We are huge fans of matching wood elements in any form of design.
+A matching fence around your shed is a great way to create storage in a space without making things look like an obvious storage shed.
+This garden shed idea can double as a playhouse for the kids; Just make sure you aren’t keeping any sharp or dangerous gardening tools in there.

 Idea #6: The old wooden shed

-Leaning into the old wooden shed look can be a great decorative item.
-This garden shed also works as a standalone feature piece.
-There is still plenty of storage space, and things aren't so degraded that it becomes an eyesore.
+Leaning into the old wooden shed look can be a great decorative element and standalone feature piece.
+There is still enough space for storage, and things aren’t so degraded that it becomes an eyesore.
 Striking the line between stylishly worn and decrepit is the goal here!

 Idea #7: Garden shed bar

-For a bit of fun and a consideration in your design plans, remember that not all garden sheds need to be for storage and gardening equipment!
-Take, for example, this fun shed converted into a bar.
-This creates an enjoyable spot to pop out to with friends when the kids are asleep or a quirky addition to your entertaining set-up.
+There’s nothing better than a cold beer on a hot summer day, and not all garden sheds need to be for storage and gardening equipment!
+You can create something like this fun shed converted into a bar.
+This makes an enjoyable spot to pop out to with some friends when the kids are asleep or a quirky addition to your entertaining set-up.

 How do you paint an old shed?

-Painting an existing shed can be easier than building an entirely new one.
-If you're painting an old shed, always begin by sanding it down to remove any old and flaky paint or broken bits of wood.
+If you want a great DIY way to improve the look of your shed, consider a paint job!
+When painting an old shed, start by sanding it down to remove any old and flaky paint or broken bits of wood.
 Sand in the direction of the wood grain, then treat the wood to ensure it lasts a long time.

-Here are some inspirational garden shed paint ideas.
+Here are some beautiful garden shed paint color ideas for inspiration.

 1. White trim

-The colour of this shed is quite subtle, but the white trim makes it pop!
+The color of this shed is quite subtle, but the white trim makes it pop!
 Adding trim is a classic idea popular with modern design.
 As a result, you get a timeless look that will last for years and look good in every garden.
-You can even change up the trim colours if you want to get more creative.
+You can even change up the trim colors if you want to get more creative.

 2. The little red house

-Still incorporating the trim, red is a bold choice in the world of garden shed paint colours.
-But red creates a striking, playful look in any yard.
+This is another approach to the trim look.
+Red is a bold choice in the world of garden shed paint colors, but it creates a striking, playful look in any yard.
 Almost like something from a fairytale, the extra elements in this example help turn the shed into a fun little cottage that will be a cute addition to your yard.

 3. A pop of blue

-Blue and green are two colours that instil the idea of nature, thanks to the sky and the trees.
-By painting your shed blue, you have a playful and bright yard feature that fits an outdoor setting without being too bold.
+Blue and green are two colors that instill the idea of nature, thanks to the sky and trees.
+A blue shed is a playful and bright yard feature that makes perfect sense in an outdoor setting without being too bold.
 This help makes your garden shed something exciting to view without burdening the rest of your exterior design.

 4. Clean, classic white

-When it comes to any exterior or interior design, a clean, minimal look is created with an all-white paint job.
-Now, we know what you're thinking, "How is white a good idea for an outdoor shed paint?
-I keep my dirty garden stuff in there!"
-And yes, white is not the most practical colour for the outdoors, but you can buy some very durable exterior paint that will be easy to clean and keep stain-free to avoid any major issues.
+Create a clean, minimal look with an all-white paint job.
+Now, we know what you must be thinking: “How is white a good idea for outdoor shed paint?
+I keep my dirty garden stuff in there!”
+And yes, white is not the most practical color for the outdoors, but you can buy some durable exterior paint.
+This type of paint will be easy to clean and keep stain-free to avoid any major issues.

 Small garden shed ideas

-Garden sheds are one of the most customisable things you can add to your home, and there are no rules!
+Garden sheds are one of the most customizable things you can add to your home, and there are no rules!
 They come in all shapes and sizes to suit the size of your particular garden.
-A good garden shed is small enough to hold whatever you need without being intrusive in a yard space, much like the following ideas.
+A good garden shed is small enough to hold whatever you need without being intrusive in a yard, much like the following ideas.

 1. The tucked-away shed

-Work your shed into the furthest depths of the yard, against a fence and under a tree.
-The size is completely customisable, so feel free to tuck your shed into whatever pockets of space you have available.
+This is a great way to ensure your shed doesn’t take up a lot of visual space in the yard.
+Pop it against a fence and under a tree.
+As garden sheds are customizable, you can freely tuck your shed into whatever pockets of space you have available.
 You can even blend the shed by using the same materials as your fence to create a less-invasive look.

 2. The single-use shed